Magic-JD/is-fast/README.md

 sites for a better user experience.
 If no selector is provided for a specific site then `body` will be used.
 Glob matching is used to match the site, or even certain urls within the site to extract the most relevant text.
 NOTE: If there are multiple globs that could match, the most restrictive should be placed higher in the config!
 Selectors are chosen from the first match only.
+Note that the CSS selectors defined here apply the full standard CSS selector logic, and are not limited to #id and .class only.

 ### Example Configuration